FSM x LA cephalopPOD 19

 We are viewing this primarily as an observational road trip.

 Collaborative outcomes in the future may arise through mutual agreement, but are not insisted upon.
-And outcomes at the site, ambient music and perhaps a performance or two will be minimal and non intrusive and non demanding on the performer so as not to distract from being immersed in the experience of people and place.
-These will be arranged prior to leaving (and as stated earlier will take place out of the water).
-If you are interested please let us know, but this is not an expectation so please don’t if it requires too much thought or gear as I would rather you soak up the atmosphere - there is plenty to be had!
+And any outcomes at the site - ambient music, fireplay and perhaps a performance or two - will be minimal, non-intrusive and non-demanding on the performer, so as not to distract from being immersed in the experience of people and place.

 The unique and atmospheric Norla Dome room at Mission to Seafarers, Docklands Melbourne will be the venue for performative and exhibition outcomes for FSM/ LA cephaloPOD in September 2019.